wet-boew/wet-boew-documentation/projects-en.md

 Next step:
 * Define what is that basic interface
 * What UX we want to provide before it gets progressive enhanced to whatever option.

+### Reading Progress Bar

+**Last updated:** February 4, 2019

+Have a progress bar at the top of certain reports, which gives the reader an overview of how far in the page they are at.
+So becomes basically a reading progress bar.

 ## Completed